TJCSH1/bbtt/README.md

 ### `taker: float`
 - The taker fee rate, e.g. `0.055/100`.

-## SessionAcc Attributes
+## SessionAcc Properties

-The class provides access to the following attributes:
+The class provides access to the following properties:

 ### `pnl (float)`
 - **Description:** Current net profit or loss for the session.